Israeli forces kill five Palestinians in overnight raid near West Bank's Tulkarm | Law-Order

 Israeli forces kill five Palestinians in overnight raid near West Bank's Tulkarm

-Saturday's operation near Tulkarm, a flashpoint city, was the latest in a series of clashes in the occupied West Bank between Israeli forces and Palestinians that has been escalating for more than two years but which has picked up in intensity since the Hamas-led attack on Israel last October.
-At least 460 Palestinians have been killed by Israeli forces or Jewish settlers in the West Bank or East Jerusalem since Oct.
-7, according to Palestinian Health Ministry records.
+It said its forces retaliated using live ammunition and shoulder-fired missiles after they were fired on.
+Saturday's operation near the flashpoint city of Tulkarm was the latest in a series of clashes in the occupied West Bank between Israeli forces and Palestinians that has been escalating for more than two years but which has picked up in intensity since the Hamas-led attack on Israel last October.

-Israeli forces killed five Palestinians in an overnight raid in a village near the city of Tulkarm in the occupied West Bank, according to the official Palestinian news agency Wafa, which cited Palestinian security sources.
+Israeli forces killed five Palestinians in an overnight raid in a village near the city of Tulkarm in the occupied West Bank, the Palestinian health ministry and the Israeli military said on Saturday.

+The health ministry said it had identified four of the five who died during the raid in Deir al-Ghusun.
+Israeli forces took some of the dead bodies, according to the official Palestinian news agency Wafa and a Reuters reporter at the scene.
+The Israeli military said an officer from a special police unit was wounded in the operation and hospitalised.
+It said its forces retaliated using live ammunition and shoulder-fired missiles after they were fired on.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)